aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 - ByWord
 - AdBlock (for Safari)

 And possibly Transmit (version 4 bought through the App Store.
-Note that there is now a version 5) as well as the various cloud storages not already installed by brew (Box, OneDrive)
+Note that there is now a version 5).

 ## Cloud setup

-### DropBox
+### DropBox, OneDrive, Google Drive, Box Drive

-DropBox app was installed by ansible (using homebrew cask) but the setup itself has to be done manually.
+DropBox and similar apps were installed by ansible (using homebrew cask) but the setup itself has to be done manually.

 ### CERNBox